andy-guttridge/tribehub_react/README.md

 ## Agile development methodology
 GitHub issues and projects were used to document and track an agile development approach.
-A GitHub issue was created for each user story, with a label to indicate if they were required for the MVP.
+A GitHub issue was created for each user story, with labels to indicate if they were required for the MVP.
 A GitHub milestone was created to represent the product backlog.
 All user stories were initially added to the product backlog.

 Development work was scheduled using a series of iterations each with a timebox of three working days, representing a total 16 story points (although the duration of each iteration in calendar days was variable due to fitting the three working days around work and other commitments).

 A GitHub project board was created for each iteration, and user stories moved from the product backlog into the relevant iteration as each cycle of work began.
-User stories were labelled as 'must have', 'could have' or 'should have' for goals for that specific iteration, and assigned story point values.
+User stories were labelled as 'must have', 'could have' or 'should have' goals for that specific iteration, and assigned story point values.
 Story points for 'must have' user stories never exceeded 9 (60%).
 Some iterations also contained 'tasks' for activity not represented as user stories, such as setup/configuration and design/styling.

 A project kanban board was used to track progress, with user stories moved between 'Todo', 'In Progress' and 'Done' columns as appropriate.
-For example, the iteration 4 project board was captured at the start, in the middle and at the end:
+For example, the iteration 3 project board was captured at the start, in the middle and at the end:

 <p align="center">
     <img src="readme_assets/iteration3_start_kanban.png" width=600>